arielgee/Sage-Like/.misc/tasks.md

 	http://feeds.megaphone.fm/intercepted
 	see help:
 		https://support.mozilla.org/en-US/questions/1262177
+	got this message: "This error message will be blank when privacy.resistFingerprinting = true.
+If it is really necessary, please add it to the whitelist in MediaError::GetMessage: 2152398850: Request failed" feedPreview.js:540:80
 * in feed preview: when rtl language is detected add class name in addition to `style="direction: rtl"`
 * new pref: mark all feed entities as "read" when openning feed preview from feed.
 Twitter: @yoshboi420 - 0:36 10 Feb 2021
 * following link is an rss feed that its items only include enclosures: